Hammarn/1MB335/Lab5.md

 By now the alignment of the entire mitochondria should be ready for you to look at!
 Open it with `clustalw` (see Step 2f).
 What do you see?
 Does it match your expectations after filling the feature table?

-**Question 10.
+**Question 9.
 Do you think that it was meaningful to align these 13 mitochondrial genomes?
 Would you remove some if you were to do it again?
 Which?**

 ---
 ## REPORT

-Pairwise alignment tutorial: submit answers to questions 9, 11, 14.
+Pairwise alignment tutorial: submit answers to all questions (you can number them 1-1, 1-2 etc).

-Multiple alignment: submit answers to questions 1 through 10.
+Multiple alignment: submit answers to questions 1 through 9 (you can number them 2-1, 2-2 etc).
 For Question 9, submit the alignment only if you could not show it to a teaching assistant.
-Submit the completed Table 1.

-Submit the script from Step 2c as a .py file.

 ---